s-crypt/blog/content/about.md

 the risk I took was calculated, but man am I bad at math.

 ### why insublime?
-1. It is an antonym of sublime: impressing the mind with a sense of grandeur or power; inspiring awe
+1. It is an antonym of sublime, which means "impressing the mind with a sense of grandeur or power; inspiring awe."
 2. It was an available Domain Hack

 ### more Information